10 Best Universities for English-Speaking International Students in 2026

 What’s more impressive than saying you’ve studied at Oxford?
 Aside from the international name recognition, the University of Oxford has a centuries-old tradition of top academic scholarship across a range of fields.

 Oxford’s programs are academically intensive and will take your research, writing, and critical thinking skills to the next level.
 This makes it a great option for serious students keen on pursuing a master’s or doctoral program after their bachelor’s degree.
-Having an Oxford study abroad on your transcript will not only catch the eye of admission boards but your time there will prepare you for the rigor of postgraduate study.
+Having Oxford on your transcript won't just catch the eye of admissions boards; your time there will genuinely prepare you for the rigor of postgraduate study.

 The city of Oxford revolves around the university and is steeped in history and charm.
-Bask in the intellectual glow of your fellow students while enjoying the amenities and small town feel of the local area.
+Bask in the intellectual glow of your fellow students while enjoying the amenities of a small but vibrant university town.

 Read more: 9 Hacks For Studying Abroad in England